10 Relaxation Techniques to Help You Wind Down for Sleep

 Listen to soothing music

 Lullabies aren’t just for babies, according to Sleep.org.
 Soothing music is a relaxation technique that can help you fall asleep faster, stay asleep longer, and wake up feeling rested.
 Songs with a slow rhythm work well, as do familiar songs with a rhythm of 60 to 80 BPM.
 You can check a song’s BPM at songbpm.com.
-Here are eight little changes you can make to sleep better in just one day.
+(Here are ways to improve your sleep habits in just one day.)

 Try a breathing exercise